Explanations

-Thus page presents algorithms and explanations concerned with the quality of relationship between a binary Test and a binary Outcome.
-The quality of tests that use continuous measurements are discussed in pages related to the Receiver Operator Characteristics (ROC)
+This page presents algorithms and explanations concerned with the quality of relationship between a binary Test and a binary Outcome.

 The statistics of evaluating the relationship between tests and outcomes occurs under the following scenarios